Protecting our P3 PATIENTS.

 P3 Medical Group is committed to giving our patients the care they deserve.
 Guided by federal, state and local plans to support a safe reopening, here are some of the steps we are taking to keep our patients safe so that you can confidently receive care when you need it.

 Getting the care you deserve means getting care when you need it.
 Patients and providers will work together to determine if an in-person visit is needed or if the visit can be done via video conferencing.
+If you believe you were sick with COVID-19 or we’re exposed please call our team to let us know prior to your appointment.

 P3 Medical Group is now offering telemedicine appointments.
 You can get the care you deserve when you need it most without leaving the comfort of your home through telemedicine video conference.
-Call your provider to find out which visit type is best for your unique situation.
-Need to schedule an appointment?
-Click here.

 Masks and hand sanitizer.